Sp25-CS5004-Online-Lionelle/final-project-group-5/Manual/MovieAppManual.md

 The user may apply the sort function to the movie collection after it has been filtered.
 Note: The movie collection will automatically be sorted by title.
 1. Use the sort dropdown menu to select the sort parameter (title, year, or rating)
 2. Select Ascending or Decending order
-3. click the sort button
+3. click the Sort button

 ### Movie Collection (Left Panel)
 * The movie collection is displayed in the left panel